learnbin.net nav logo

 Energy before mixing

-Interaction energy per site in a pure A component before mixing is (zuAA /2) Because before mixing, A molecules are surrounded by only A molecules.
-The total number of monomers of species A and B are nΦA and nΦB respectively.
+Interaction energy per site in a pure A component before mixing is (zuAA /2).
+Because before mixing, A molecules are surrounded by only A molecules.
+The total number of monomers of species A and B is nΦA and nΦB, respectively.
 Therefore, the total energy of species A and B before mixing is

 U1 = zn/2 (uAA ΦA + uBB ΦB)